MajorZiploc/tooling_notes/code_challenges/notes.md

   building basic calculator parser

 priority queue:
-  for quick location of either min or max value for mutation
+  for tracking of either min or max value for mutation
     ex: customers queued at a grocery store waiting for a teller to open up

 scheduling: